 I find fine-mesh colanders more useful than pasta strainers and use them when making pickles, relishes, and shrubs; draining cheese; and rinsing rice.

-As a participant in affiliate programs, including the Amazon Associate program, I may earn from qualifying purchases—at no additional cost to you.
+As a participant in affiliate programs with certain manufacturers, I may earn from qualifying purchases—at no additional cost to you.